paulSerre/Qoala_Kupay/README.md

 ### Authentifcation

 Authentification is one using passportjs.
 It's a simple session strategy stored in cookies, ensuring that email exists and password is correct.
 A local signin strategy has been implemented.
+A default user has been created:

+email: paul27000@gmail.com
+password: test123456

 ### ORM